cdevelopment010/rudolph-game/Notes.md

-- [ ] How to check for overlapping object - getClientBoundingRect, but will I have to loop through?
+- [x] How to check for overlapping object - getClientBoundingRect, but will I have to loop through?
-  - [ ] Probably will need a function to run on setInterval
+  - [x] Probably will need a function to run on setInterval
-- [ ] Need to set a game function, and for the game to last only X amount of time.
+- [x] Need to set a game function, and for the game to last only X amount of time.
+- [ ] Style!